 Because of the flexibility of a Cloud solution, which can be rented as needed, there are multiple financial benefits of SaaS software.
 Some of these include:

 - Minimal upfront investment costs for hardware and software, instead of leasing from a SaaS provider as needed

 - No ongoing operating expenses

-- Reduce risk of costs incurred due to service interruptions or security incidents, in regards to on-premise software vs. cloud
+- Reduce the risk of costs incurred due to service interruptions or security incidents, in regards to SaaS versus on premise solutions

 7. Easy Adoption for Employees

 Employee adoption of new processes and technology can be a struggle, particularly for deskless employees that rely on their mobile device for workplace communications.

 96% of Americans own cell phones, and now, 81% own smartphones – which means the vast majority are already familiar with the benefits of SaaS software.

 Because the majority of your workforce is already using Cloud solutions, the learning curve for an implemented Cloud-based solution would be cut down significantly, saving the company time, and valuable resources.